-GoN Enume Polarities: Business = 4 / Slavery = -4 Mantra: UHM'GTE NRI-OCF
+GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 Archetypal Dichotomy: Duty-Quest-Task / Pact-Oath-Vow

-Four corresponds to the planet Jupiter, which rules over the 9th House in astrology, dealing with our academic explorations and expanded horizons.
+The Numeric Egregore of Four corresponds to the planet Jupiter, which rules over the 9th House in astrology (Sagittarius), dealing with our academic explorations and expanded horizons.

 Jupiter, the planet of expansion and growth, profoundly influences the Numeric Egregore of Four.
 This influence is a guiding force, bringing experiential wisdom and well-researched knowledge to the thoughtform.

-This philosophical influence makes four-identifying people advisors in their fields and may lead them to careers in law, publishing, academia, religion, counseling and other areas where good judgement and higher education are valued.
-They often find themselves as judges, lawyers, editors, scholars, financiers, publishers, ministers, members of the clergy, or involved in religious leadership.
+This philosophical influence makes Four-identifying people advisors in their fields and may lead them to careers in law, publishing, academia, religion, counseling and other areas where good judgement and higher education are valued.
+They may find themselves as judges, lawyers, editors, scholars, financiers, publishers, ministers, or clergymembers.

 The distinguishing characteristics of the Numeric Egregore of Four are affluence, adaptation, and elevation.
 Positive traits include optimism, prosperity, generosity, and kindness.
 Negative traits include misfortune, pessimism, propaganda, and sudden unexpected changes.